biocore/mmvec/README.md

 Rhapsody can also be installed via conda as follows

 ```
-conda install rhapsody -c conda-forge
+conda install mmvec -c conda-forge
 ```

 Note that this option may not work in cluster environments, it maybe workwhile to pip install within a virtual environment.
-It is possible to pip install rhapsody within a conda environment, including qiime2 conda environments.
+It is possible to pip install mmvec within a conda environment, including qiime2 conda environments.
 However, pip and conda are known to have compatibility issues, so proceed with caution.

 # Getting started